6 Ways to Strengthen Your Nervous System

 - Legumes: Peas, lentils.

-We can also opt for a magnesium supplement.
-In this case, we will take three grams every day, orally, three times a day so the body can absorb it properly, which is one gram per meal.
+You can also take magnesium supplements.
+In this case, take three grams every day three times a day so the body can absorb it properly.

-The following medicinal plants act as relaxants and boosters of the nervous system.
-We can take them as infusions or extracts, or use as air fresheners in our home, and on our skin as essential oils:
+The following medicinal plants help boost the nervous system.
+You can make teas with them, take them as supplements, use them as air fresheners in your home, or apply them to your skin as essential oils:

 - Lemon balm